Alexios10/movix/README.md

 # Movix

-Movix is a web application built using JavaScript, React.js, Redux, SCSS, and the TMDB API.
+Movix is a web application built using React.js, Redux, SCSS, and the TMDB API.
 It provides users with the latest information about movies, including details, ratings, and trailers.

 ## Features